CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 kernel.
 Make sure you back up your files frequently, so you don’t lose them.
 One of the common reasons for system crash is that you forget to unregister hooks.
 When a module is removed, these hooks will still be triggered, but the module is no longer present in the kernel.
 That will cause system crash.
-To avoid this, make sure for each hook you add to your module, add a line inremoveFilterto unregister it, so when the module is removed, those hooks are also removed.
+To avoid this, make sure for each hook you add to your module, add a line in remove Filter to unregister it, so when the module is removed, those hooks are also removed.

 ## 4 Task 2: Experimenting with Stateless Firewall Rules

-In the previous task, we had a chance to build a simple firewall usingnetfilter.
-Actually,Linux already has a built-in firewall, also based onnetfilter.
-This firewall is callediptables.
-Technically, the kernel part implementation of the firewall is calledXtables, whileiptablesis a user-space program to configure the firewall.
-However,iptablesis often used to refer to both the kernel-part implementation and the user-space program.
+In the previous task, we had a chance to build a simple firewall using netfilter.
+Actually,Linux already has a built-in firewall, also based on netfilter.
+This firewall is called iptables.
+Technically, the kernel part implementation of the firewall is called Xtables, while iptables is a user-space program to configure the firewall.
+However,iptables is often used to refer to both the kernel-part implementation and the user-space program.

 ### 4.1 Background of iptables

-In this task, we will useiptablesto set up a firewall.
-Theiptablesfirewall is designed not only to filter packets, but also to make changes to packets.
-To help manage these firewall rules for different purposes,iptablesorganizes all rules using a hierarchical structure: table, chain, and rules.
+In this task, we will use iptables to set up a firewall.
+The iptables firewall is designed not only to filter packets, but also to make changes to packets.
+To help manage these firewall rules for different purposes,iptables organizes all rules using a hierarchical structure: table, chain, and rules.
 There are several tables, each specifying the main purpose of the rules as shown in Table 1.
-For example, rules for packet filtering should be placed in thefiltertable, while rules for making changes to packets should be placed in thenatormangletables.
+For example, rules for packet filtering should be placed in the filter table, while rules for making changes to packets should be placed in the nat or mangletables.
-Each table contains several chains, each of which corresponds to anetfilterhook.
+Each table contains several chains, each of which corresponds to a netfilter hook.
 Basically, each chain indicates where its rules are enforced.
-For example, rules on theFORWARDchain are enforced at the NFINETFORWARDhook, and rules on theINPUTchain are enforced at theNFINETLOCALINhook.
+For example, rules on the FORWARD chain are enforced at the NFINETFORWARD hook, and rules on the INPUT chain are enforced at the NFINETLOCALIN hook.
 Each chain contains a set of firewall rules that will be enforced.
 When we set up firewalls, we add rules to these chains.
-For example, if we would like to block all incomingtelnettraffic, we would add a rule to theINPUTchain of thefiltertable.
-If we would like to redirect all incomingtelnettraffic to a different port on a different host, basically doing port forwarding, we can add a rule to theINPUTchain of themangletable, as we need to make changes to packets.
+For example, if we would like to block all in coming telnet traffic, we would add a rule to the INPUT chain of the filter table.
+If we would like to redirect all incoming telnet traffic to a different port on a different host, basically doing port forwarding, we can add a rule to the INPUT chain of the mangletable, as we need to make changes to packets.

 ### 4.2 Using iptables

-To add rules to the chains in each table, we use theiptablescommand, which is a quite powerful command.
-Students can find the manual ofiptablesby typing"man iptables"or easily find many tutorials from online.
-What makesiptablescomplicated is the many command-line arguments that we need to provide when using the command.
+To add rules to the chains in each table, we use the iptables command, which is a quite powerful command.
+Students can find the manual of iptables by typing"man iptables"or easily find many tutorials from online.
+What makes iptables complicated is the many command-line arguments that we need to provide when using the command.
 However, if we understand the structure of these command-line arguments, we will find out that the command is not that complicated.
-In a typicaliptablescommand, we add a rule to or remove a rule from one of the chains in one of the tables, so we need to specify a table name (the default isfilter), a chain name, and an operation on the chain.
+In a typical iptables command, we add a rule to or remove a rule from one of the chains in one of the tables, so we need to specify a table name (the default isfilter), a chain name, and an operation on the chain.
 After that, we specify the rule, which is basically a pattern that will be matched with each of the packets passing through.
 If there is a match, an action will be performed on this packet.
 The general